billyhsun/React-Demo-App/README.md

-# Hatchways: Front-end Assessment
+# Hatchways Front-end Assessment: React Demo Application

 ## Setup

-- Clone the repo to your local machine.
+- Clone the repo to your local machine
-- Run `npm install` in the root directory to install all required dependencies.
+- Run `npm install` in the root directory to install all required dependencies
-- Run `npm start` to run the app.
+- Run `npm start` to run the app
-- Visit `localhost:3000` to check out the website!
+- Visit `localhost:3000` to check out the website